AdrienBoukobza/USTD/markdown/Home.md

 The second tool is a **simple forecast** of the number of cases for any combination of disease and state.
 The forecast is provided using the `prophet` package from facebook research (https://facebook.github.io/prophet/)

-### Risk calculator

-The third tool is a **risk comparator** to calculate the risk ratios between a reference population and ones differing on one parameter.
-The risks are also displayed on a map, between the reference population and the same population in all other states.

 ### Data explorer

 The **raw data** used in this application is also provided.